Temporary Blocking of Red Notice

 Refugee or Protective Status

 When an applicant has been granted refugee status or another form of international protection, the continued circulation of a Red Notice may conflict with international law and INTERPOL’s own rules.
+The CCF may block the data temporarily to avoid breaches of the principle of non-refoulement and to protect the individual’s rights.

 At Otherside, we prepare and present emergency requests in accordance with Article 37 of the CCF Statute, ensuring that all conditions for provisional measures are met.